Sino-French War: Land

-Chinese sources often condemn the final peace agreement and emphasize the immediate Chinese victories prior.
+Chinese sources often condemn the final peace agreement and emphasize the Chinese successes that preceded the peace.
 According to Loyd Eastman, this interpretation fails to account for the overall situation of China, which had to contend with Russian and Japanese threats in the north, the critical situation in Taiwan, and weak supply lines in the south.
 Eastman claims that fear of conflict with Japan was the deciding factor in the Qing court's decision to sue for peace.
 Elleman states that although "China's forces in Tonkin achieved some notable land victories against the French," it became clear China would not receive any foreign assistance, and this forced Beijing to open negotiations.
 In the final treaty on 9 June 1885, China affirmed Annam's status as a French protectorate and allowed French firms to trade directly in China's southern provinces, promising to open five ports in the following years.
 Although no indemnity was paid, China accrued 20 million taels in debt for the war effort, and lost another 100 million taels in economic losses.
 As a result, Elleman deemed China to have lost the war by any modern standard.

 Jane E. Elliott suggests that contemporary Chinese and foreign analysts may have been correct in finding the final peace treaty amusing as the Chinese seemed to be ascendant.
 Elliott notes that Western scholarly sources fail to give straightforward reasons and detailed descriptions of Chinese victories.
 Chinese victories were attributed to French mismanagement or misjudgement, the climate, and the difficulties of logistics.
 However the same problems also existed for the Chinese.
 Francis Garnier, Henri Rivière, and many senior French officers died in the war.
-In many instances, the French were only able to hold on to forts in Vietnam and Taiwan for a limited time before retreating.
-The French succeeded in capturing Keelung in Taiwan but failed to take Tamsui.
-These limited successes and failures may have appeared to indicate both French victory in France and French defeat in China.
-Elliott notes that contemporary European sources were adverse to reporting French losses and glossed over mistakes made on the French side.
+In some instances, the French were only able to momentarily hold on to forts in Vietnam and Taiwan.
+The French succeeded in capturing Keelung in Taiwan but failed to take Tamsui for example.
+These mixed results may have appeared to indicate both French victory in France and French defeat in China.
+Elliott notes that contemporary European sources were averse to reporting French losses and glossed over mistakes made on the French side.
 Accounts of battles were manipulated to consistently portray the French as superior and never definitively losing, so that the Chinese never won except in instances of French error.
 Even recent work "perpetuates the myth that the French defeated the Chinese easily."
-The land campaign of the Sino-French War has been described as a French defeat and a Chinese victory.
+The land campaign of the Sino-French War has been described by Chung-yam Po and Katherine Hui-yi Tseng as a French defeat and a Chinese victory.